RocketChat/Rocket.Chat.RaspberryPi/README.md

 Make sure you start with a CLEAN INSTALL of **Raspbian JESSIE  -- NOT Wheezy**

-Make sure you are using a **Pi 2** -  **NOT a Pi Model B or Model B+ or Model A** (the older Pi models have completely different instruction set - v6 - and require binaries that **WILL NOT** work with this instruction - see [FAQ](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/wiki/Frequently-Asked-Questions) if you absolutely must work with older Pi)
+Make sure you are using a **Pi 3 (or Pi 2)** -  **NOT a Pi Zero or Pi Model B or Model B+ or Model A** (these Pi models have  different CPU, memory configurations and instruction sets  that may not work with this instruction, or require some additional work - see [FAQ](https://github.com/RocketChat/Rocket.Chat.RaspberryPi/wiki/Frequently-Asked-Questions) to work with these Pi)   However, community members have successfully run Rocket.Chat on ALL MODELS of Pi ever manufactured - so come over to our [community hangout](https://demo.rocket.chat/channel/raspberrypi) if you get stuck  :)

 The shortest path to get Rocket.Chat running on your Pi is to watch this excellent YouTube tutorial by RockOnPi community member @rdagger - just click on picture to watch: